ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 This project explores how interactive design and Human-Computer Interaction (HCI) can support students—especially newcomers—in finding social activities that match their interests.

-The application uses a character-based system to guide users toward events, locations, and experiences in Aalborg.
+The application uses a character-based system to guide users toward relevant events, locations, and experiences in Aalborg.

 ---

 ## Features

-* Character-based event discovery (Social, Music, Active, Creative, Geeky)
+* Character-based onboarding system (Social, Music, Active, Creative, Geeky)
+* Event discovery based on user preferences
 * Interactive map with event locations
 * Timeline view of upcoming events
-* Personalized navigation based on user preferences
+* Calendar view for planning
 * Simple login system

 ---